MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 > Beginning in WS2016 TP5 and Windows Insider Builds greater than 14300, a firewall rule will be automatically created for all NAT port mappings.
 This firewall rule will be global to the container host and not localized to a specific container endpoint or network adapter.

 The Windows NAT (WinNAT) implementation has a few capability gaps which are discussed in this blog post [WinNAT capabilities and limitations](https://blogs.technet.microsoft.com/virtualization/2016/05/25/windows-nat-winnat-capabilities-and-limitations/)
- 1. Only one NAT network (one internal IP prefix) is supported per container host
+ 1. Only one NAT internal IP prefix is supported per container host, so 'multiple' NAT networks must be defined by partitioning the prefix (see the "Multiple NAT Networks" section of this document).
- 2. Container endpoints are only reachable from the container host using the internal IP and port
+ 2. Container endpoints are only reachable from the container host using container internal IPs and ports (find this info using 'docker network inspect <CONTAINER ID>').

 Additional networks can be created using different drivers.